3 ways to regulate your stress levels better

 The Hidden Impact of Prolonged Stress on the Body

 This natural stress response protects us from danger but can also create unnecessary strain when triggered excessively in non-threatening situations.
 Additionally, constantly anticipating harm, like fearing repeated encounters with snakes, prolongs stress responses and damages emotional wellbeing significantly.
 Consequently, remaining in an extended state of stress impacts growth, metabolism, circulation, reproduction, and immunity, alongside psychological health.
-Ultimately, misusing the stress-response for non-lethal worries stretches the body’s defences beyond purpose, causing long-term harm and imbalance.
+Ultimately, misusing the stress-response for non-lethal worries stretches the body’s defenses beyond purpose, causing long-term harm and imbalance.

 What can we do about it?